exyi/coberec/docs/thesis/API-overview.md

 ## Hello World

-First, we will show a simple program, that creates a program that prints "Hello world!".
+First, we will show a simple example, that creates the "Hello world!" program.
-Even though the result is elementary, we will see the boilerplate that is needed to initialize the source code generator.
+Even though the result is elementary, the example shows the boilerplate that is needed to initialize the Coberec library.

 ```csharp